IngoKl/textdirectory/README.rst

 ``transformation_usas_en_semtag`` relies on the web version of `Paul Rayson's USAS Tagger
 <http://ucrel.lancs.ac.uk/usas/>`_.
 Don't use this transformation for large amounts of text, give credit, and
 consider using their commercial product `Wmatrix <http://ucrel.lancs.ac.uk/wmatrix/>`_.

+If you are working with a lot of files, it might be wise to use `load_files(fast=True, skip_checkpoint=True)`.
+This will load files much quicker but skip collecting metadata.
+This will limit the filters that you can use.

 Credits
 =======